Article Translations: (Spanish)

 Discipline usually is not necessary, as most kids don't realize biting hurts.
 Never hit or bite a child who has bitten, as this teaches the child that this behavior is OK.

-Here are some ways to get your little one back on the right track:
+To keep your little one on the right track:

 Biting is common in babies and toddlers, but it should stop when kids are about 3 or 4 years old.
 If it goes beyond this age, is excessive, seems to be getting worse rather than better, and happens with other upsetting behaviors, talk to your child's doctor.
 Together you can find its causes and ways to deal with it.